Heavy gunfire reported at Burkina Faso military base

 The soldiers put a man on the phone with The Associated Press who said that they were seeking better working conditions for Burkina Faso’s military amid the escalating fight against Islamic militants.
 Among their demands are increased manpower in the battle against extremists, and better care for those wounded and the families of the dead.
 The mutinous soldiers also want the military and intelligence hierarchy replaced, he said.

 The gunfire comes a day after protesters demanded his resignation at a demonstration in Ouagadougou.
 Kabore has faced growing opposition since his reelection in November 2020.
-He fired his prime minister and replaced most of the Cabinet last month.
+Last month he fired his prime minister and replaced most of the Cabinet.

 Violence in the once peaceful West African nation is escalating as attacks linked to al-Qaida and the Islamic State group increase.
 Thousands have died in recent years and around 1.5 million people have been displaced.